Baryonification: An alternative to hydrodynamical simulations for cosmological studies: From profiles to the power spectrum

 We now perform the same analysis at $z=0.5$, $z=1$, and $z=1.5$ refitting the \bfc{} parameters at each redshift.
 The corresponding mass ratio profiles are illustrated in the five columns on the left-hand-side of Figs.~\ref{fig:ratiofit_z0.5},~\ref{fig:ratiofit_z1}, and~\ref{fig:ratiofit_z1p5}.
 The dotted grey lines with surrounding hatched areas again show the median values and scatter from the TNG-300 and the four FLAMINGO simulations, while the 8- and 2-parameter \bfc{} models are plotted as dark-coloured and light-coloured bands.
 Note that for the $z=1$ case, the largest halo-mass bin has not been included in the fitting procedure, as it is too sparsely populated to allow a meaningful measurement of the scatter.
 The same is true at $z=1.5$, except for TNG-300, where the two largest halo mass bins have been omitted.

 Figs.~\ref{fig:ratiofit_z0.5}-~\ref{fig:ratiofit_z1p5} show notable differences with respect to the case of $z=0$.
-First of all, the stellar mass becomes more important when going to higher redshifts, especially at small radii.
-This is a sign of a more prominent central galaxy with respect to the halo mass.
+First of all, the stellar profile becomes more prominent when going to higher redshifts, especially at small radii.
+This is likely a consequence of the the explicit redshift dependence of the virial radius, defined in terms of the critical density ($\rho_{\rm crit}$).
 Second, the gas fraction shows an upturn towards very small radii.
 This upturn is barely visible at $z=0.5$ but becomes more prominent at $z=1$ and 1.5.
 It is caused by the inner, cold gas component that becomes more important towards higher redshifts.

 The power spectra at $z=0.5$, 1.0, and 1.5 are illustrated in the right-most column of Figs.~\ref{fig:ratiofit_z0.5},~\ref{fig:ratiofit_z1}, and~\ref{fig:ratiofit_z1p5}.
 The results from the hydrodynamical simulations correspond to the solid lines, while the predictions from the \bfc{} model are shown as dark-coloured and light-coloured bands.
 Note that, as before, the \bfc{} model parameters are not fitted to the power spectra, but they are obtained from the fits to the gas and stellar mass ratios profiles.